 Constructing the picture is more complex than it may at first appear; scenes are often composed from multiple photographs and may comprise of panoramas many pictures wide and many layers deep, with shifts of focus throughout the image.
 This time-intensive process means that every element of the picture is rendered sharp and in-focus by eliminating 99% of the optical depth-of-field artefacts normally associated with traditional photography.

-Ripley assembles every piece of the image with meticulous attention to detail using retouching and drawing techniques developed over twenty years.
-This process can take many weeks or months to complete.
+Ripley assembles every piece of the image with meticulous attention to detail using retouching and drawing techniques developed over twenty years, this process can take many weeks or months to complete.